Backup & Restore

 crewship backup create --scope=workspace --passphrase-file …cron and ship the bundle to a separate host.
 If the primary disk dies, restoring onto a fresh binary is onecrewship backup restoreaway — no replication agent, no streaming WAL, no extra moving parts. - Workspace migration to another host.
 Moving a workspace from a dev VM to a prod host (or between two prod hosts) is exactly what bundles are for.
 Create on the source, scp the file,

-crewship backup restore --as-workspace <new-slug>on the destination, then provision crews.
-The--as-workspacerename avoids the “twoacmeworkspaces colliding” hazard. - Legal hold or compliance archive.
+crewship backup restore --as-workspace <new-slug>on the destination, start the crews, thencrewship backup restore … --files-onlyto land their filesystem state.
+The--as-workspacerename avoids the “twoacmeworkspaces colliding” hazard; the third step is not optional — without it the rows migrate and every crew’s workspace files and memory tree stay behind. - Legal hold or compliance archive.
 Customer leaves; you need to keep their workspace state on cold storage for N years.
 One AGE-encrypted

 .tar.zstis a forever-readable artefact — no live database, no service required.inspectlater proves the bundle’s contents without decrypting. - Forensic snapshot before incident response.
 Suspected compromise of an admin account, or a “what was the state when X happened” investigation.